LtUdon/Orion_Project/README.md

   Designed for a narrative-driven single-player experience, with plans for online PvP multiplayer post-launch.

 - **Sci-Fi Aesthetic & Lore**
-  Immerse yourself in a future of interstellar colonization, galactic factions, and evolving strategy.
+  Immerse yourself in a future of interstellar colonization, interstellar factions, and evolving strategy.

 ## 🧠 Core Concept

 A minimalist RTS where strategic timing is key.
-Celestial objectives are not static—they orbit a central star—creating a unique layer of real-time challenge in every mission.
+Celestial objectives are not static—they orbit a central star, creating a unique layer of real-time challenge in every mission.

 ## 👥 Target Audience